SahilG1997/Hotel-Booking-Data-Analysis/README.md

 •	Cleaning of the data

-•	Evaluate the data
+•	Evaluate the data/Data Anlysis

-•	Data visualisation
+•	Data visualization

 Tools and Libraries Used